|

-There are commands to
+There are numerous commands to define the specific features of a database.

-A report on the definition of the attached database can be produced with the SCHEMA LIST command.
+A report on the definition of the attached database can be produced

 The complete database can be deleted.
 Individual record definitions can be deleted provided that there is no data for that record.